multiscale/muscle3/docs/source/checkpointing.rst

 '''''''''''''''''''''''''''

 Checkpoints defined in the ``simulation_time`` section are taken based on the time inside your simulation.
-It will only work correctly if all components in the simulation have a shared concept of time, which only increases during the simulation.
+This will only work correctly if all components in the simulation have a shared concept of time, which only increases during the simulation.
 This should be no problem for physics-based simulations, though it does require that the instances make correct use of the :ref:`timestamp in